gdsfactory/gdsfactory/docs/routing.rst

 bundle route
 ---------------------------------------------------------------------------------------------------

-Often, several ports have to be linked together without them crossing each other.
-One way to tackle simple cases is to use bundle routing.
-Several functions are available depending on the use case:
+When you need to route groups of ports together without them crossing each other You can use a bundle/river/bus router.
 `get bundle` is the generic river bundle bus routing function that will call different function depending on the port orientation.
 Get bundle acts as a high level entry point.
 Based on the angle configurations of the banks of ports, it decides which sub-routine to call: